box8engineering/box8engineering.github.io/_posts/2020-02-06-Document-Scanner-OCR-&-Information-Extraction.md

 ### 4. **<a name="ocr_need" style="text-decoration:underline;">Should I even consider using OCR then?</a>**
 Short answer is <b>Yes</b>.

 Anywhere there is a lot of paperwork or manual effort involved, OCR technology can enable image and text based process automation.
-Being able to digitize information in an accurate way can help business processes become smoother, easier and a lot more reliable along with reducing the manpower required to execute these processes.
-For big organizations who have to deal with a lot of forms, invoices, receipts, etc, being able to digitize all the information, storing and structuring the data, making it searchable and editable is a step closer to a paper-free world.
+Being able to digitize information accurately can help business processes become smoother, easier and a lot more reliable along with reducing the manpower required to execute these processes.
+For big organizations that have to deal with a lot of forms, invoices, receipts, etc, being able to digitize all the information, storing and structuring the data, making it searchable and editable is a step closer to a paper-free world.

 Think about the following use cases -
 1. <span style="text-decoration:underline;">Legal documents</span> -
     Dealing with different forms of documents - affidavits, judgments, filings, etc. digitizing, databasing and making them searchable.

  2. <span style="text-decoration:underline;">Table extraction</span> -
-    Automatically detect tables in a document, get text in each cell, column headings for research, data entry, data collection, etc.
+    Automatically detect tables in a document, get the text in each cell, column headings for research, data entry, data collection, etc.

   3.  <span style="text-decoration:underline;">Banking</span> - analyzing cheques, reading and updating passbooks, ensuring KYC compliance, analyzing applications for loans, accounts and other services.